Guides

 <div class="wide-content"><img src="/assets/img.png" alt="alt text" /></div>

-Another predefined structure will be helpful when you need to embed some iframe-based content.
+Another predefined structure is useful when you need to embed iframe-based content.

 <div class="embeded-media-container">